 - Active initiatives to improve diversity in science (i.e., Program for Excellence & Equity in Research, EEB Women in Science).

-- Grad students receive health insurance and a tuition waiver but are still responsible for fees.
+- Grad students receive health insurance, and tuition and fees are covered.

 - Annually students receive over hundreds of thousands of dollars in external funds (in addition to internal research funds).